ergo-pad/random-token-sale-sdk/src/main/scala/contracts/token_collection_issuer_proxy/README.md

-# Token Collection Issuer Proxy
+# Token Collection Issuer

-Documentation for the Token Collection Issuer Proxy contract.
+Documentation for the Token Collection Issuer contract.

 ## Version Currently In Use